Fano00/test/README.md

 # test
-this is a lab test for cloud computing
+this is a cue lab test for cloud computing